jam-le/YellowJacketDevs/README.md

   - Clicking the item in the [notification bar](notification.png) or
   - Opening the apk file from your phone's [file explorer](filexplorer.png)
 - Allow installation of applications from an unknown source by clicking [Settings > Allow from this source](unksourcseinstall.png)
-- If you have downloaded an older version of the app, you may need to uninstall it manually first and then install the new apk

 ## RUNNING THE APPLICATION
 - Open application from Android device
 - More information about how to use the app can be found on the Help screen in the app

+## TROUBLESHOOTING
+- If you have downloaded an older version of the app, you may need to uninstall it manually first and then install the new apk